 The description of every GUID-valued property will state that it is GUID-valued.

-NOTE 2: In the examples, the values shown for GUID-valued properties are not always valid GUIDs.
-In some cases, they are illustrative strings such as "11111111-1111-1111-1111-111111111111" which are intended to make it easy to identify situations where two GUIDs in the same example are required to be the same.
+NOTE 2: In the examples, the values shown for GUID-valued properties are valid GUIDs.
+In some cases, they are illustrative values such as "11111111-1111-1111-8888-111111111111" which are intended to make it easy to identify situations where two GUIDs in the same example are required to be the same.
+In these illustrative values, the third and fourth component are always "1111-8888", a sample value that conforms to the restrictions on the values of those components.

 Hierarchical strings